Donna Rice Hughes: Writing

 Hughes co-wrote the story for the May 2000 season finale episode of Touched by an Angel that dealt with online safety.
 She authored the book Kids Online: Protecting Your Children in Cyberspace and website ProtectKids.com.
 As a platform issue of Enough Is Enough, she has written and spoken regularly on the harms of online bullying, the relational brokenness of young people, and the need for a safer, kinder and ethical community on and offline.

 Hughes was an outspoken supporter of Republican presidential candidate Donald Trump during his 2016 presidential campaign.
-She has also written numerous commentaries that have been published in the L.A.
-Times, USA Today, Politico, CNN, FOX News and other media outlets.
+She has also written numerous commentaries that have been published in the Los Angeles Times, USA Today, Politico, CNN, FOX News and other media outlets.

 Hughes has called upon The Walt Disney Company to crack down on unauthorized "Disney porn" on the Internet.

-Professional speaking

-Hughes has spoken on the subject of Internet dangers, safety, and cybersecurity in educational and professional forums, including keynotes at the White House, University of Houston Law School, MIT, Johns Hopkins University, the Media Institute, the Freedom Forum, and the National Press Club.
-She also conducted a seminar at the request of Attorney General John Ashcroft at the Department of Justice's Federal Prosecutors' Obscenity Symposium.
-In September 2017, Hughes told a group of women attending the "Mom's March across America" event that "A culture of human dignity and mutual respect has made this nation strong even in the most turbulent of times in our history."

 Personal life

 Hughes is married to Jack Hughes and has two adult stepchildren and three grandchildren.
 She has said she was a victim of date rape "on the way to New York City by an older man who was involved with the pageant system, and lost my virginity at that time".
 She says the rape was "the turning point in my life, the catalyst that propelled me further into an unhealthy lifestyle".